dsilabs/zoom/README.md

 4. Add zoom command to your path. <br><br>
     Ubuntu example:
     ```shell
-    $ ln -s /tmp/zoom/utils/zoom/bin/zoom /usr/local/bin/zoom
+    $ ln -s /tmp/zoom/bin/zoom /usr/local/bin/zoom
     ```

 5. Configure the zoom database. <br><br>
     Currently, Zoom requires a MySQL comptabile database to run.
-If you don't already have MySQL or MariaDB installed follow the instructions for your operating system.
-Alternatively you can use a Mariadb/MySQL instance inside a docker container.
-In either case make sure you set the port to -p 3306:3306, and ensure your `$MYSQL_ROOT_PASSWORD` is on your path.
+If you don't already have MySQL or MariaDB installed follow the instructions for your operating system to install it, and then create the database.

     ```shell
-    $ docker run --name zoom_mariadb -e MYSQL_ROOT_PASSWORD=$MYSQL_ROOT_PASSWORD -p 3306:3306 -d mariadb:latest
+    $ mysql -e 'create zoomdata'
+    $ mysql zoomdata < /tmp/zoom/tools/zoom/sql/setup_mysql.sql
     ```

-6. Once that is installed create the database using the command:
-    ```shell
-    $ zoom database -e mysql -u root -p $MYSQL_ROOT_PASSWORD create <dbname>
-    ```

-7. Next, edit the site.ini file for the localhost site using your editor like so:
+6. Next, edit the site.ini file for the localhost site using your editor like so:
     ```shell
     $ vi web/sites/localhost/site.ini
     ```